 Thank You so much superior service as well as unprecedented guarantee.

-If you're tired of being told that resting, drugs and surgery are the only answers to your rotator cuff injury....
+If you're tired of being told that resting, drugs and surgery are the only answers to your soft tissue injury....
 Be optimistic, because there are effective alternatives for you.

-We will never claim our products will work for everyone.
+We never claim our products will work for everyone.
 That is simply impossible to achieve.
-Everyone has a different capacity for recovery and different circumstances behind their injuries and/or conditions.
+Everyone has a different capacity for healing and different circumstances behind their injuries and/or conditions.

 Right after you place an order, email us and we will have a plan developed immediately so you will be able to get started upon arrival of your parcel.
 We can't promise you miraculous results, however, we do promise to do everything we can to help you with your condition.